 Actions in Combat

-In veteran campaigns, additional combat actions are available.
+Additional combat actions are available.
 These include disarm, overrun, shove aside, and tumble.
 These are all detailed in the DMG, pp. 271-272.
 In addition, you can take the Delay and Demoralize actions described below.
 Also note the changes to the Help and Hide actions.

 Delay